Miguel Ablaza

 Looking Back

-It’s been a while since i’ve made this project, but it’s one of my favorite things to present even if it is a little dated.
+It's a little dated, but this is still one of my favorite projects to present.
 I was extremely passionate about it, and it highlights my personal drive for the UX process.
 That isn’t to say I wouldn’t want to change up what I did.

-One of the things I would do differently would be having a more structured interview phase.
+One of the things I would do differently would be having a more structured interview phase and deconstruct my idea.
 An app might not be the best approach right away, and that structured research may show what we can use for an MVP, and how we can continue to reiterate and launch in a phased approach or a roadmap leading to the app.

-I guess that just shows how much I've grown with my UX process.
+I guess that just shows how much I've grown since then.